Chad national football team: Current squad

+The following players have been called up for the 2026 FIFA World Cup qualification – CAF Group I matches against Mali and Central African Republic on 8 and 12 October 2025; respectively.

-Caps and goals current as of 27 March 2022 after the match against Gambia.
+Caps and goals current as of 8 October 2025, after the match against Mali.

 Recent call-ups

 The following players have been called up for Chad in the last 12 months.

-DEC Player refused to join the team after the call-up.

-INJ Player withdrew from the squad due to an injury.